MarbleBag/Gobchat/README.md

 ![screenshot 1](docs/screen_scroll_noautoscrol.png)

-but will gladly do so again, if you move it back to the bottom
+but will gladly do so again, if you move the scroll bar back to the bottom of the chat

 ![screenshot 1](docs/screen_scroll_bottom.png)